grafbase/grafbase/README.md

 </p>

 <p align="center">
   Compose all your data sources into a unified graph.
-At the edge close to your users or on premise in your infrastructure.
+Move faster without breaking things using advanced governance and analytics features.
 </p>